Suffolk County Divorce Lawyer

 Is NY a No Fault Divorce State?

 New York recognizes both no-fault divorce and fault-based divorce, so spouses are not required to prove the other’s fault for the divorce in order to petition for separation.

 A Spouse Can Seek a No-Fault Divorce If:

 - they have been separated from their partner for at least 1 year;

 - there has been an “irretrievable breakdown of the marriage” for 6 months or more; or

 - the couple has entered a separation agreement and has lived apart for at least 1 year.

 Divorcing spouses can either pursue an uncontested process or a contested process.
 Uncontested divorce is a simplified process where both spouses agree to end the marriage and have decided on all the related divorce disputes.
-A couple can file for an uncontested divorce if they agree on all the following:

 - getting a divorce and the grounds for their divorce (no-fault or fault-based);